-In 2020, an overall storage deficit of about 0.8 MG is forecast for the NES/SSV systems.
-The deficits are in the Spanish Springs/Pyramid zone of NES and in the Desert Springs 3/Spring Creek 6 zone of SSV.
-Although alternative pumping capacity would eliminate the NES deficit, it may be prudent to build additional storage due to the remote location (regarding source of supply).
+In 2040, an overall storage surplus of about 1.58 MG is forecast for the NES/SSV systems.
 Additional storage is proposed for the Desert Springs 3/Spring Creek 6 zone of SSV.

 Satellite Systems

 Minor storage deficiencies in the Satellite Systems can be mitigated by alternative pumping capacity (standby generators) at the wells, but it may be prudent to add smaller second tanks at these locations to provide storage for extended maintenance events such as when the primary tank requires recoating.